Laragear/WebAuthn/README.md

 * **What's the difference between disabling and deleting a credential?**

-Disabling a credential doesn't delete it, so it's useful as a blacklisting mechanism and these can also be re-enabled.
+Disabling a credential doesn't delete it, so it's useful as a blacklisting mechanism and these can also be re-enabled later.

 When the credential is deleted, it goes away forever from the server, so the credential in the authenticator device becomes orphaned.

 * **Can I delete a credential from the user device?**

-No, there is no protocol in WebAuthn to delete a credential from the authenticator.
+No, there is no protocol in WebAuthn to delete a credential from the device or authenticator.

 That process must be done manually by the user in his device, and will vary depending on the browser, OS and device hardware.